 If you ask any healthcare practitioner these days whether babies should be breastfed or not, the answer will be an unequivocal “yes!”
 The idea that “breast is best” is pounded into medical students’ heads throughout their training, and popular media has also taken a firm stance on pushing breastfeeding.
 What has NOT been taken into account is that every situation is unique, and what works for one mommy doesn’t work for another.
+The result?
+An increase in stigmatisation against women who can’t, or choose not to, breastfeed.

 In the interests of full disclosure, I breastfed both my boys for three years altogether.
 There were highs and there were lows, but I am so glad I did it.
 I am therefore in the pro-breastfeeding camp, both as a doctor and as a mommy.